The mouth is the shelter home of all germs; many bacteria enter the mouth take their firm place in our teeth.

 If you want to smile brightly and speak confidently in public, it’s your responsibility to take care of your Oral Hygiene.

-No dentist can help you clean your teeth unless you want that too.
+No dentist can help you clean your teeth unless you want that.